 In Figure 1, the quartile breaks are calculated such that approximately 25% of the available market capitalization lies in each quartile.
 Stocks at the median are divided 50% in the Russell 1000® Value Index and 50% in the Russell 1000® Growth Index.
 Stocks below the first quartile are 100% in the Russell 1000® Growth Index.
 Stocks above the third quartile are 100% in the Russell 1000® Value Index.
-Stocks are in both the Russell 1000® Value Index and the Russell 1000® Growth Index to varying degrees depending on how far they are above or below the median and how close they are to the first or third quartile breaks, subject to the 5% rule and the banding rule, as described below.
+Stocks falling between the first and third quartile breaks are in both the Russell 1000® Value Index and the Russell 1000® Growth Index to varying degrees depending on how far they are above or below the median and how close they are to the first or third quartile breaks, subject to the 5% rule and the banding rule, as described below.